Actor portrayals.

 PRIALT is a prescription medicine used to treat severe chronic pain in adults who cannot take other treatments or when other treatments do not work, stop working, or cause bothersome side effects.
 PRIALT can only be delivered by or under the direction of a doctor who injects the medicine into your spinal fluid through a special device (a procedure called intrathecal infusion) and should only be used in patients who are appropriate for the procedure.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
-To report suspected adverse reactions, contact the FDA at 1‑800‑FDA‑1088 or www.FDA.gov/medwatch.
+To report SUSPECTED ADVERSE REACTIONS, contact the FDA at 1‑800‑FDA‑1088 or www.FDA.gov/medwatch.
 You may also contact TerSera Therapeutics at 1‑844‑334‑4035 or medicalinformation@tersera.com.

-Please see Full Prescribing Information, including Boxed Warning.
+Please see accompanying Full Prescribing Information, including Boxed Warning.

 Important Safety Information and Indication

 PRIALT may cause serious side effects including psychiatric (mental) symptoms and problems thinking (confusion, memory problems, speech difficulties).
-The doctor should be called immediately if, while taking PRIALT, you: are confused or disoriented, are less alert, see or hear things that are not real (hallucinations), have changes in mood or consciousness.
+The doctor should be called immediately if, while taking PRIALT, you are confused or disoriented, are less alert, see or hear things that are not real (hallucinations), have changes in mood or consciousness.

 Your doctor may stop your treatment with PRIALT, give you other medicines, or require you to be hospitalized if you experience any of these symptoms.